 Clarity is a founder-led financial consultancy and strategic advisory practice — not a legal drafting firm or product-first insurance platform.
 Our approach is:

-we begin with the coordination gap, not the document
+We begin with the coordination gap, not the document

 The goal is to help NRI families make informed decisions with clarity, not pressure.